nicolehanjing/onboarding-task/README.md

 # Onboarding Task:
 Andrew offers me this great onboarding task to get started with k8s

-It takes me 2 days to finish all the tasks and better understand key concepts behind it
+It takes me some time to finish all the tasks and understand key concepts behind it

-I will share the steps I take and record some notes that might be helpful for beginners to understand
+I will share the steps I take and record some notes that might be helpful for beginners

 ## Prerequisite
 - A running Kubernetes cluster